Book Online With:

 Here are a few tips to help you manage your blood sugar when preparing your meals:

-There are foods to limit and avoid, but it does not mean you have to give them up entirely.
+• There are foods to limit and avoid, but it does not mean you have to give them up entirely.
 Every food group has a purpose.
 Creating a balance of the foods you need and want to eat is the key!
 After all, carbs are important for energy and fuel.
-Not just for you, but also for the baby!
+They are essential not just for you, but also for the baby!

-When choosing the right carbs, think about carbs that are slow digesting.
-Carbs like brown rice, whole-grain cereals, and bread are the “low, slow carbs” that do not spike the blood sugar like carbs such as honey, corn sweeteners, cookies, pastries, sugary juices, and sodas.
+• When choosing the right carbs, think about carbs that are slow digesting.
+Carbs like brown rice, whole-grain cereals, and bread are the “low, slow carbs” that do not spike blood sugar.
+In contrast, carbs such as honey, corn sweeteners, cookies, pastries, sugary juices, and sodas cause blood sugar to rise quickly.

-Try to limit or avoid carbs such as starchy vegetables (corn, peas, plantains, parsnips, etc.), high processed breakfast cereals, potatoes, noodles, energy drinks, sodas, high glycemic fruits (such as watermelon and pineapple), dried fruits, and sweetened coffee drinks.
+• Try to limit or avoid carbs such as starchy vegetables (corn, peas, plantains, parsnips, etc.), highly processed breakfast cereals, potatoes, noodles, energy drinks, sodas, high glycemic fruits (such as watermelon and pineapple), dried fruits, and sweetened coffee drinks.

 Further, the amount of carbs you should consume is dependent on how far along your pregnancy is and up-to-date blood sugar readings.